uwiwiow/minesweeper/README.md

 There are almost 99 mines (due to duplicated positions).

 Every time you start a game, you will open a blank tile first.
 From there, you will be opening the adjacent tiles.

+### Controls

+- WASD for movement
+- O to restart the game
+- P to uncover all the tiles
+- K to open a tile
+- L to flag or question mark a tile
+- 1-5 to show debug information

 ### Win condition